 Over a quarter of those surveyed reported using CBD in some form to treat their arthritis, making it one of the top conditions found in the study.

 How you consume your CBD is important too.
-For arthritis sufferers, a topical format is your best choice.
+For arthritis sufferers, a topical format may just be your best choice.

 Researchers used a topical form in one 2016 study of artificially-induced arthritis in rats, published in the European Journal of Pain.
 Not only did CBD ease rats’ symptoms, but applying it to the skin also meant there were more consistent levels of CBD in the blood compared with oral administration, because none was metabolized by the liver.